bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

   $ SETSHELL grid

-  Also, since the grid nodes are not allowed to create additional jobs on the grid, you cannot run the main dask client on a job (``qsub -- bob bio pipelines vanilla-biometrics -l sge_...`` will not work).
+  Also, since the grid nodes are not allowed to create additional jobs on the grid, you cannot run the main dask client on a job (``qsub -- bob bio pipelines vanilla -l sge_...`` will not work).

 Monitoring and diagnostic